-All of our projects are in direct response to needs expressed by our community.
+All projects are in direct response to needs expressed by our community.
 When a need arises, we find a way to meet it.
 Together.

 We have delivered more than $30,000 of food to more than 2,000 families, including especially-vulnerable unhoused people living in tent encampments—and we know that barely touches the need.
 We distribute diapers, hand sanitizer, masks, cleaning supplies, and more.

 We work with the Capital Area Food Bank, Food For All and local restaurants, and accept donations from individuals and other groups.
-Partners identify individuals and families in need and together we arrange distribution through a customized internal delivery app developed by our volunteers.
+Partners identify individuals and families in need and together we arrange distribution through a customized internal delivery app developed by our community members.